Skip to content

 (2) The content will be removed when the application is stopped

-.mseignore file
+.cenclaveignore file

-You can edit .mseignore file in your code directory.
+You can edit .cenclaveignore file in your code directory.
 This file is read by the CLI when deploying an app and avoid packaging some files if not needed.
 The syntax is the same as .gitignore.

 Memory size